 Verify Door Opening Square

-With the bubble level, make sure that the vertical sides are plumb and that the header (top) and threshold (floor) are level.
+- With the bubble level, make sure that the vertical sides are plumb.

 Prepare Door Opening